-- Formerly, it was a requirement in a Voluntary Members Liquidation (MVL) that, if the directors of company were not prepared to make a declaration of solvency, a first meeting of the creditors had to be called by the liquidator.
-At this meeting the liquidator could be replaced.
+- Formerly, it was a requirement in a Voluntary Members Liquidation (MVL) that, if the directors of the company were not prepared to make a declaration of solvency, a first meeting of the creditors had to be called by the liquidator.
+At this meeting, the liquidator could be replaced.

 - As a result of changes to the law in 2016, this meeting is no longer required.
 However, in its place, there are new reporting requirements and a power for creditors to call a meeting at any time.